• Home

 Even the leaders of major AI companies, like Anthropic CEO Dario Amodei, has predicted AI could cause “unusually painful” disruption across white-collar work.
 However, both he and OpenAI’s Sam Altman have since walked back their predictions ahead of their companies’ blockbuster IPOs.

 Bezos’s comments also come at a particularly painful point in the industry.
 Tech layoffs through May 2026 have already surpassed 115,000, approaching the total logged in all of 2025, with Meta, Amazon, and Snap among those citing AI as a driver of cuts.
 Goldman Sachs has estimated AI is eliminating roughly 16,000 U.S. jobs per month, with entry-level and Gen Z workers absorbing the heaviest impact.
-A survey of CFOs found AI-related layoffs could run nine times higher in 2026 than last year.
-Bezos instead is focusing on how industrial revolutions of past have always created more jobs, but he notably doesn’t engage with the stats of how layoffs are affecting the industry.
+A survey of CFOs found AI-related layoffs could run nine times as high in 2026 versus last year.
+Bezos instead is focusing on how industrial revolutions of the past have always created more jobs, but he notably doesn’t engage with the stats of how layoffs are affecting the industry.

 Prometheus